cognusion/go-breakermux/README.md

 allowing for circuitbreakers to be automatically instantiated for different keys.
 This could be used to 'break on URLs or hostnames, etc.

-Plans include expiry of 'breakers, hence the tracking of mtime and atime.

 ##### Example :
 ``` go